-I built the aircraft above using nineteen thirties Meccano Aero Constructor parts. some parts have been restored.
+I built the aircraft shown above using nineteen thirties Meccano Aero Constructor parts. some parts have been restored.
 Note the rather nice cast lead pilot in each aircraft.
 A dealers box of six pilots is shown further down the page.

 Meccano produced the Aero Outfits between the years 1931 and 1941.
 The sets when introduced were a complete departure from the normal Meccano range, there were far fewer holes in the parts and they were spray painted in an aluminium finish with some red parts as were aircraft of the time.
 The hole spacing was as standard Meccano parts at 1/2" spacing and special nickel plated nuts and special nickel plated, dome headed bolts were supplied with the sets.
-They were compatible with the regular Meccano sets so the parts and nuts and bolts could be used together.
+They were compatible with the regular Meccano sets so the parts, nuts and bolts could be used together.
 Indeed the Meccano magazine explained how the new Aeroplane-Constructor parts could be used with standard Meccano parts I am not sure though the colour combination of red and green standard parts and silver Aero parts would have looked.

 On the right is the Meccano Magazine back cover from October 1931 showing the advertisement announcing the introduction of the sets.
 As can be seen a whole range of of different aircraft types could be constructed.
 The models illustrated were fairly representative of the aircraft of that time.